 Drumroll please: I’m happy to report from the archives that the Royal Society’s collection of Referees’ Reports from 1832 to 1949 is now all catalogued and available for reference!

 We’ve been working on this project for the last year and believe the materials will be incredibly valuable to researchers.
-The collection will soon be fully digitized and made available on the Royal Society’s Science in the Making platform, so be sure to keep an eye out.
+The collection will soon be fully digitised and made available on the Royal Society’s Science in the Making platform, so be sure to keep an eye out.

 In total, 14,828 reports have been catalogued over the course of the year.
 Cataloguing this huge amount of material has been challenging, but also incredibly fulfilling, and knowing that the reports are now available to the public ensures that all the hard work was entirely worth it.
 The entries are very informative – as well as stating the author, referee and paper, each catalogue entry provides a brief overview of the contents of the report.